scrtlabs/Grants/README.md

 ### Recommended Process
 First, **ideation:** Use Secret Network developer forum and Secret Network Discord (#use-cases and #find-a-team channels) to brainstorm, discuss ideas and form teams.
 We encourage you to get feedback from the community (including the Enigma development and product team) before submitting any application.

-Then, **application:** When ready, submit an application via the [Grants area of the Secret Foundation GitHub repository](https://github.com/SecretFoundation/Grants/issues).
+Then, **application:** When ready, submit an application via the [Issue tab of this repository](https://github.com/Scrtlabs/Grants/issues).
 Do this by opening a new issue in the format of [this sample application](https://github.com/SecretFoundation/Grants/blob/main/Sample%20grant%20application).

 The application should cover the following details: